sindresorhus/pretty-ms/readme.md

     echo <milliseconds> | pretty-ms

   Options
-    --compact              Only show the first part
-    --verbose              Use full-length units
+    -c, --compact              Only show the first part -v, --verbose              Use full-length units
-    --sec-decimal-digits   Number of digits to appear after the seconds decimal point
+    -d, --sec-decimal-digits   Number of digits to appear after the seconds decimal point

   Examples
     $ pretty-ms 1337